zaidf/cloudflare-docs/products/workers/src/content/tutorials/handle-form-submissions-with-airtable/index.md

 </form>
 ```

-If you'd like to follow along with this example, you can directly copy the `form` code from the [`Form` component](https://github.com/signalnerve/workers-airtable-form/blob/main/frontend/src/Form.js) into your own project, or use the codebase and plug in your own serverless function, following the next section in the tutorial.
+If you would like to follow along with this example, you can directly copy the `form` code from the [`Form` component](https://github.com/signalnerve/workers-airtable-form/blob/main/frontend/src/Form.js) into your own project, or use the codebase and plug in your own serverless function, following the next section in the tutorial.

 ## Create a serverless function